mtiepelt/dissertation/README.md

 ## TeX-Template

-This template was written using
+This template was designed using

 `LuaHBTex, Version 1.18.0 (TeX Live 2024)`

-Running it with another TeX-engine (probably) requires to remove to the `directlua` command in diss.tex.
+but also works with `XeTeX`.

+`pdfTeX, Version 3.141592653-2.6-1.40.26 (TeX Live 2024)`.

-If you ever have issues compiling, I would recommend to try to compile `pdflatex`.
+If you ever run into compile error, I recommend to "debug" with both, `lualatex` and `pdflatex`.
 That's because I have had errors with the marginpars that would be ignored by `lualatex` but on which `pdflatex` would halt.

 ### Changes